 Once received, we will visit your premises within 5 business days to complete your connection (unless we have to change our network to connect you).

 A metering provider will also need to visit your premises to install your electricity meter.
-They will usually do this either at the same time or after our visit.
+They'll usually do this either at the same time or after our visit.
 Your electricity retailer will advise the timeframe for your connection, including installation of the meter.

 Timeframes depend on network availability, access and traffic control requirements, or any other impacts that are outside of our control.